Jahanara Alam: Early life

 Alam was born and raised in Khulna, where she attended Pioneer Girls High School.
 By 2007, the year she was in sixth standard, she was playing both handball and volleyball for her school.
 She lived some distance away, and travelled there by rickshaw, a trip that would take about 40 to 50 minutes.

 Alam's interest in sports then attracted the attention of Sheikh Salahuddin, a player and coach of the Khulna Division men's cricket team, who lived opposite the school.
 Unlike the other school girls, who wore shalwar kameez, Alam would make her rickshaw trip to school in sports attire.
 Salauddin spotted her on some of her rickshaw journeys, and eventually asked her whether she wanted to play cricket.
 She immediately agreed.

 At that time, Alam was not a follower of cricket, and did not understand the rules.
-However, she was told that Bangladesh would soon have its own women's team, and that was an incentive for her to try out.
+However, she was told that Bangladesh would soon have a national women's team, and that was an incentive for her to try out.

 Alam's parents were supportive.
 "My father only told me to return home before the evening Azaan and not do anything that would bring shame to the family," she told CricTracker in 2020.
 Even more supportive was her grandmother, who would take her to and from matches.

 In her initial cricket trials, Alam "failed miserably".
 However, her coach had spotted that she had ample natural ability, and she had always been fit.
 After practising for a month, she became a fast bowler.
-Shortly afterwards, she was the leading wicket-taker in a seven-team tournament, with 13 wickets, and was called-up to the national camp.
+Shortly afterwards, she was the leading wicket-taker in a seven-team tournament, with 13 wickets, and was called up to the national camp.
 Her prompt success at cricket caused some problems for her and her family:

 Alam did not, and does not, have a role model.
 In the first two years she was playing cricket, she was not able to follow the game very much.
 Then, one of her coaches showed her some YouTube videos of Brett Lee.
 The coach suggested that she generate more pace and swing by following Lee's bowling action.
-From then onwards, she would identify and follow two or three players "from every nation", but her one and only cricketing idol is Mashrafe Mortaza.
+From then onwards, she would identify and follow two or three players "from every nation", but her one and only cricketing idol is her compatriot Mashrafe Mortaza.